fljota/pwa/README.md

 ## Prototyping Release Notes

+0.1.10
+- refactored arrow functions in app and itemsprototype
+- deleted plotly demo code because it's not needed any more
+- edited Tutorial infos
+- verbose logging in items

 0.1.9
 - added dodecahedron ES Module for Rendering 3D model in frontend
 - TODOs for code refactoring in ES Modules